Booolzay/Booolzay/README.md

 - 👋 Hi, I’m @Zami
-- 👀 I’m interested in programnming with JavaScript, C++, C#, Python, HTML, CSS and know the uses of Libraries like OpenFrameWorks and p5.js
+- 👀 I have some knowledge in programnming with JavaScript, C++, C#, Python, HTML, CSS and know the uses of Libraries like OpenFrameWorks and p5.js
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently Studying for my MSc
-- 💞️ I’m looking to find entry level programmer roles/jobs
+- 💞️ Always trying to do better
 - 📫 Reach me on my Email : zaminizam@gmail.com